fyodorio/angie/README.md

 Modern opinionated barebones Angular starter project generated using [Angular CLI](https://github.com/angular/angular-cli) and enriched with the latest and experimental framework features (but not spoiled by unnecessary 3rd-party dependencies).

 This boilerplate incorporates years of enterprise Angular apps development yielding into the main base principle: don't bloat the supply chain unless you like pain.

+One of the trickiest problems (for Angular ecosystem at least) is unit testing tools and maintaining their simplest behaviour even with smallest framework updates, that's why unit testing is fully removed from this project.

 ### Featuring